The Contractor Spending $4,000 a Month on SEO for 20 Years Has an Unfair Advantage. Here's What It Actually Built.

 A responsible evaluation would compare that investment with organic leads, signed revenue, gross profit, branded demand, paid-search savings, and the value of content used by sales and other channels.
 It would also account for work the budget funded beyond articles, such as technical improvements, profile management, measurement, local promotion, and conversion changes.

 The practitioner example is valuable because it reveals time and commitment.
-It is not evidence that every contractor should copy the monthly amount.
+It's not evidence that every contractor should copy the monthly amount.
 Your model should begin with project economics, market opportunity, baseline authority, and the operating capacity to turn organic demand into revenue.

 Keep reading